genevalab/code_profiling/README.md

-# code_profiling
+# Code Profiling
-C4L class activity for profiling code
+C4L class activity for profiling code in Python and R

 Today, we'll walk through exercises to perform code profiling in Python and R using a set of examples I've modified from a [workshop presented by Princeton Research Computing](https://github.com/PrincetonUniversity/intro_debugging).